Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date : 07/02/2025
+Date : 08/02/2025

 Task: Making FundooNotes Api
 Progress:

-Implement label with many to many relationship
+Implement invite collab with other user by noteId and email